 The Imperfect Buddha Podcast was born of necessity in 2015, as at the time, a critical approach to contemporary Buddhism and spirituality more generally was missing from the podcast landscape.
 Anti-intellectualism, blatant self-promotion, and attachment to tradition, all seemed to get in the way of a genuinely critical engagement with Buddhist materials, practice, theory, and the real reasons for engaging in a practising life in the 21st century.
 The podcast set out to open up a new space of critique with the challenge to bring Buddhism out of its cosy, comfortable spaces, and challenge it by addressing taboos, going to places unknown, and daring to think differently.

 All of our episodes can be listened to directly from this site.
-Look to your right on the main page for the player.
-Old episodes can be downloaded or listened to online for free at Soundcloud.
+Look to your right on the main page for the Spotify player: no account required.

-From 2021, the podcast was invited to move to a new home at the New Books Network.
-Episodes continue to be released regularly, are free to stream or download, and can be found at your favourite podcast app, or streaming service.
-Links can be found below.
+From 2021, the podcast was invited to move home to the New Books Network.
+Episodes are released regularly, are free to stream or download, and can also be found at all your favorite podcast apps, or streaming service.
+You can listen to any and all of our episodes and sign up there: New Books Network: The Imperfect Buddha Podcast